 The best way to raise soil pH is to add lime.
 Lime is readily available and easy to apply.
 You may have a few types of lime to choose from depending what retailers in your area carry.
 Pulverized or pelletized limestone is usually a good choice (pelletized lime can be used in a broadcast spreader).
 Dolomitic limestone is limestone which contains magnesium and a few other trace nutrients.
 You can use ground limestone, just be aware that it is a powder, and powders are harder to apply with a broadcast spreader.
 Hydrated limes are also available; they work quickly but can burn plants and flesh if used incorrectly.
 In any case, be sure to follow the application rates and package instructions strictly.
 If you add too much at one time you can harm your plants and your soil.

 The following charts will give you approximate application rates for lime or sulfur (at rates of pounds per 100 square feet and pounds per 1000 square feet).
 Just note if the chart disagrees with the label on the product you buy, always go with the manufacturer guidelines.
+In addition we now offer a handy soil pH adjustment calculator to further automate this process.
 Adjusting soil pH with lime and sulfur is not permanent so you’ll need to recheck soil pH every year or two and make adjustments as necessary.
 The degree and duration of the change depends on how finely ground the amendments are (lime and sulfur).
 The more finely ground (e.g. pulverized) the faster they alter pH but shorter their effects last (generally 1-2 years depending on your climate).
 Note that pelletized lime is finely ground but aggregated with a binding agent to form easy to spread pellets.
 It is best to apply lime and sulfur in the fall or early spring, so they can start working on your soil before you plant.

 Nutrients are essential for plant growth.
 Of the sixteen nutrients needed for healthy plant growth, three merit special attention.
 A few others called intermediate nutrients (calcium, magnesium, and sulfur) are needed only if your soil is known to lack them; they are usually supplied when you adjust your soil pH.
 The rest are trace nutrients (micronutrients) that are present in most soils.